TheJacobKim/SEE-2018/README.md

-# SEE-2018
-All the codes for SEE-2018

-ExhibitArduino: contains the code base

-FinalSounds: Sound files formatted to 16-bit, 44kHz

-libraies: Libraries used for Arduino

-# SEE-2018, Interactive Wave Exhibit
+# SEE-2018, Find Animal Sounds in a Noisy Kelp Forest Exhibit

-One Paragraph of project description goes here
+This is exhibit was built by Summer Experience at EnVision 2018 interns.
+It is currently a property of Birch Aquarium, more description will be added later.

 ## Getting Started

-You can for this repository or download the .zip file.
+You can fork this repository or download the .zip file.

 ### Prerequisites